 • the sender’s email address is slightly different from other official websites, such as a bank name with a .info or .us address rather than .com, or

 • it asks you to click on a link provided (which could release a trojan virus on your computer).

 If you suspect that there’s some validity to the email, contact the company through another method rather than clicking on the link provided.
 Never send a PIN number, social security number, or other personal information in response to this sort of request.
+First of all check the email sender through reverse email lookup.
 If it’s a credit card company, call the number on the back of your card.
 Your bank statements will provide ways of contacting that lender’s customer service if something needs to be rectified.
 And the U.S. government, including Social Security Administration, IRS, Medicare, and Medicaid, do not make phone calls demanding immediate payment of any amount through wire transfers or gift cards.